 What’s the problem?

-Well, this is because a subsection of Irish pensions had previously been exempt from its policies.
+This is because a subsection of Irish pensions had previously been exempt from its policies.

 According to Regina Doherty, Minister for Employment Affairs, this is so that “individuals of small schemes, consisting of small self-administered pension schemes, get the same protections and oversight as individuals of big schemes, to shield their investments to present adequate earnings in retirement years.”